aws/aws-advanced-jdbc-wrapper/docs/development-guide/DevelopmentGuide.md

 You can now make changes in the repository.

-### Building the AWS Advanced JDBC Driver
+### Building the AWS Advanced JDBC Wrapper
 Navigate to project root:
 ```bash
 cd aws-advanced-jdbc-wrapper
 ```
-To build the AWS Advanced JDBC Driver without running the tests:
+To build the AWS Advanced JDBC Wrapper without running the tests:
 Mac:

 ```bash